-Notes/Domino resource management is different from the comparable features in Exchange, but Migrator for Notes to Exchange can map these features in a way that closely mimics the settings and behaviors in Notes.
-Then, after migration, an Exchange admin may use the more discriminating capabilities of Exchange to refine the resource restrictions that had been set in Notes.
+Notes/Domino resource management is different than comparable features in Exchange, but MNE can map these features in a way that mimics the settings and behaviors in Notes.
+After migration, an Exchange administrator can use the capabilities of Exchange to refine the resource restrictions that were set in Notes.

-Every Notes resource is configured with an Owner Restrictions setting that defines who is authorized to request a resource, accept or reject a request, book a request (tentatively), and approve (confirm) a booking.
-The five Owner Restrictions settings are listed in the table below, with descriptions of how the settings affect resource access in Notes, and in Exchange after Migrator for Notes to Exchange migration (if you choose to migrate this information).
+Each Notes resource is configured with an Owner Restrictions setting that defines who is authorized to request a resource, accept or reject a request, book a request, and approve (confirm) a booking.
+The five Owner Restrictions settings are listed in the following table with descriptions of how the settings affect resource access in Notes and in Exchange after migration (if you choose to migrate this information).

-In Exchange, access to a resource is determined by a longer list of more-specific conditions, each of which is permitted or denied independently as part of the resource configuration.
-Also, what Notes calls a resource owner actually corresponds closely to what Exchange calls a delegate, and Migrator for Notes to Exchange migrates Notes resource owners and behaviors on that basis.
+In Exchange, access to a resource is determined by a longer list of specific conditions, each of which is permitted or denied independently as part of the resource configuration.
+Also, what Notes calls a resource owner corresponds to what Exchange calls a delegate, and MNE migrates Notes resource owners and behaviors on that basis.

 Table 1.
-Notes to Migrator Conversions
+Notes to Exchange Conversions

-Notes/Domino Owner Restric- tions set to: Resource Management Behavior in Notes/Domino Migration to Exchange, and Post-Migration Behavior AutoAccept enabled for: None No owner is assigned to the resource, and anyone can reserve it.
-The calendar attendant and resource booking attendant are both enabled on the mailbox.
+Notes Owner Restrictions set to: Resource Management Behavior in Notes/Domino Migration to Exchange, and Post-Migration Behavior AutoAccept enabled for: None No owner is assigned to the resource, and anyone can reserve it.
+The calendar attendant and resource booking attendant are enabled on the mailbox.
 Anyone can book the resource.
-(This option is available by [Exchange] SetResourceToAuto-Accept=1.) all Owner Only Any user can request the resource, but all such requests are forwarded to a designated resource owner who must approve resource requests.
+Parameter set to [Exchange] SetResourceToAutoAccept=1 all Owner Only Any user can request the resource but all requests are forwarded to a designated resource owner who must approve resource requests.
 Make the Notes owner a delegate.
 Only the delegate can book the resource and approve booking requests from other users.
-Delegates can also be assigned full-access permissions to the resource mailbox (optional, by [Exchange] GrantResourceOwnerFullAccess=1). owners (delegates) Specific People A list identifies one or more users who are authorized to access the resource.
-Only the specified users can request and book resources.
+Delegates can also be assigned full-access permissions to the resource mailbox Optional parameter set to [Exchange] GrantResourceOwnerFullAccess=1 owners (delegates) Specific People A list identifies users who are authorized to access the resource.
+Only specified users can request and book resources.
 Add specific people to BookInPolicy list and disable booking for others.
 Only people in the designated list can book the resource. specific people Auto- processing A resource request is AutoAccepted if the request comes from a designated owner, or from someone on a list of users authorized to access the resource.
-Other users may also request the resource, but only an owner can approve the bookings.
+Other users can also request the resource but only an owner can approve the bookings.
 Same as Owner Only , plus a list of users approved to book in policy.
-Only people in designated list can book the resource via autoprocessing; all others require a delegate's approval. owners (delegates) and specific people Disable Reservations The resource accepts and books requests from anyone, but allows conflicts.
+Only people in designated list can book the resource via autoprocessing; all others require a delegate approval. owners (delegates) and specific people Disable Reservations The resource accepts and books requests from anyone, but allows conflicts.
 Same as None , but the resource allows conflicts (effectively no booking policy).
 Anyone can book the resource at any time; conflicting bookings are allowed. all

-The Directory Export Wizard captures the owners and authorized-access users of Notes resources, and Notes' Owner Restrictions settings, and the Data Migration Wizard can migrate this information when it migrates the resources.
-The directory export captures the information in any case, but its migration to Exchange is an option that is enabled or disabled by a boolean program parameter in the [Exchange] section of Migrator for Notes to Exchange's Task Parameters and Global Defaults:
+The Directory Export Wizard captures the owners and the authorized-access users of Notes resources and the Notes Owner Restrictions settings.
+The Data Migration Wizard can migrate this information when it migrates the resources.
+The directory export always captures the information but its migration to Exchange is an option that is enabled or disabled by a boolean program parameter in the [Exchange] section of the MNE Task Parameters and Global Defaults: